SomdattaNag/Security-Screening-System/learn.md

 ├── .env.example
 ├── README.md
 ├── learn.md
+├── LICENCE
 └── codeofConduct.md
 ```

 __alarms/__: Contains audio files used for alerts (threat_alarm and safe_alarm), triggered from main.py.

 __data/__: Each subfolder represents an individual, containing multiple images to improve recognition accuracy.

+__gui/__: Logic for the graphical User Inerface of the System.

+__log/__: If a match is found, the individual's image is automatically logged here.If it doesn't exist, created automatically.

 __.env.example__: Template for required environment variables.
 Actual sensitive .env file is ignored via .gitignore.